mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 -   Click on your project root in the Project Navigator to view the Project Properties
 -   Click on your project under Targets
--   Go to Info -\> URL Types
+-   Go to Info -> URL Types
 -   Click the plus icon to add a URL Type
--   For the Identifier field, input your app’s Bundle Identifier value (e.g. mobiledeeplinkingprojectdemoDemoApp)
+-   For the Identifier field, input your app’s Bundle Identifier value (e.g. `mobiledeeplinkingprojectdemoDemoApp`)
 -   For the URL Schemes field, input your desired deeplink scheme.

-Drop the MobileDeepLinking.framework file and deepLinkRoutes.json into Xcode.
+Drop the `MobileDeepLinking.framework` file and `MobileDeepLinkingConfig.json` into Xcode.

 Import `MobileDeepLinking.h` in your AppDelegate class.